 Skills coaching, therapy for shame and guilt, therapy for co-occurring anxiety, and understanding your ADHD brain can make a dramatic difference in your symptoms and outlook.

-If you’re interested in learning more about ADHD, or you struggle with the above symptoms, contact me today for a free consultation.
+If you’re interested in learning more about ADHD or the above symptoms, contact me for a complimentary consultation.